I am an acting state-certified paramedic, and I love my job.

-Unfortunately, NFPA code 291 are only guidelines and are not laws.
-This means that the agency or service that maintains fire hydrants in there district are not required to paint them in this manner.
-The code is designed so that any firemen can go anywhere in the United States and know how much water he or she should expect out of a particular fire hydrant.
-It is estimated that only half paint hydrants according to the code.
+Unfortunately, this code is only a guideline and not the law.
+This means that the agency or service that maintains fire hydrants in each district is not required to paint them in this manner.
+In fact, it is estimated that only half of districts paint hydrants according to the code.

 1500 or more